Marc-JB/TraiNL-resources/README.md

 ## To do
 * More endpoints
-* More tests
+* More unit tests
 * Add [JSON Schema](https://json-schema.org/) support

 ## In progress
-* Improve code architecture
+* Rewrite code to improve architecture

 ## Implemented
 * ES2015/6 modules